Giannis Skondras: Hamilton Academical

 Skondras signed a short-term contract with Scottish Premiership club Hamilton Academical in January 2017.
 On 8 April 2017, in his 8th appearance for the club, he was dismissed just before half time for a foul on the counter-attacking Ryan Dow at home to Ross County.
 The decision was later overturned following an appeal.
 On 20 May 2017, Skondras scored his first goal for the club with a thunderous long-range strike in a 4–0 win against Dundee, a result that meant Hamilton avoided automatic relegation to the Scottish Championship.
 Accies announced in June 2017 that Skondras had decided to leave, but he changed his mind and signed a new one-year contract in July.

 On 16 December 2017, in a 3–2 home win against Ross County, following a foul by Hamilton's Georgios Sarris on Davis Keillor-Dunn which led to a touchline confrontation between players from both sides, Skondras was sent-off having raised a hand towards Ross County defender Kenny van der Weg.
 During the incident he also appeared to man-handle an assistant referee.
 Two days later he was charged with excessive misconduct by the Scottish Football Association.

 On 30 March 2018, Skondras was released by Hamilton.

 Lamia

-On 4 September 2018, Skondras returned to the Superleague, joining Lamia on a free transfer.
+On 4 September 2018, Skondras returned to the Super League, joining Lamia on a free transfer.
 On 11 November 2019, he scored a brace in a crucial 3–0 away win against AEL.